imgproxy/imgproxy/docs/cloud_watch.md

 # Amazon CloudWatch

-imgproxy can send its metrics to AmazonCloudFront.
+imgproxy can send its metrics to Amazon CloudWatch.
 To use this feature, do the following:

 1. Set the `IMGPROXY_CLOUD_WATCH_SERVICE_NAME` environment variable. imgproxy will use the value of this variable as a value for the `ServiceName` dimension.
 2. [Set up the necessary credentials](#set-up-credentials) to grant access to CloudWatch.